bamptonm/mqttitude/docs/FUTURE.md

 #### Waypoints

 JPM added 2013-11-22: We currently have "Annotations" on iOS (see above).
 I'd like to be able to have an annotation PUBlished to the broker so that m2s (or other processors) can pick it up.
 I propose the following payload: `{ "_type": "_waypoint", "tst":"xx", "lat":"<current>", "lon":<current>", "text":"utf-8 text" }`

+#### Remote control

+* Maybe add remote-control for enabling "move-mode" on iOS (https://github.com/binarybucks/mqttitude/issues/139)
+* Interesting idea in [#227](https://github.com/binarybucks/mqttitude/issues/227): device can change mode (e.g. _silent_, _airplane mode_, etc.) depending on location and by listening to a remote-control topic with which it is instructed to switch modes.